tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-preparation/large-datasets-R.md

 </p>

+### 2. Quick data wrangling

-2 **Using `data.table` makes data manipulation with big datasets much quicker than using other popular tools like `dplyr`.**
+`data.table` comes shipped with extremely efficient data manipulation (e.g., aggregation, merging) functionality for big datasets!
+Hence, it usually outperforms other popular tools like `dplyr`.

-As easy as the `dplyr` package is, the `data.table` package provides enough room for tasks such as aggregating, filtering, merging, grouping and other related tasks.
 For example: `data.table` has processed the task underneath more than 100x faster than dplyr!

 Why is it so fast?
 Well, it's smart about how it uses your computer's memory.
 Unlike `dplyr`, which makes a complete new copy of your data during each step, `data.table` just makes a simple reference to the original data.
 This means it doesn't use up as much memory, making it faster.

 {{% codeblock %}}
 ```R